How To Apply For and Obtain a Marriage License

 - If your present address is NOT the address on your driver’s license, please provide the Court with a piece of current mail showing your present address (both applicants must show proof of their current address).

 - An ordained or licensed minister of any religious society or congregation within this state, may perform a marriage within this state if, prior to the ceremony, that individual is also licensed by the state of Ohio to perform marriages.
 The license to perform marriages is obtained through the office of the Ohio Secretary of State.
-You may check the individual’s licensure to marry by calling 1-877-767-6446 or 1-614-728-9200.
+You may check the individual’s licensure to perform marriages by calling 1-877-767-6446 or 1-614-728-9200.

 - A marriage license must be used within 60 days of issuance or it becomes void.